JasperO98/hdml/README.md

 ```

 # Tensorflow (GPU)
-Install via tensorflow using the commands below.
+Install tensorflow using the commands below.
+Only exporting is needed if enviroment was created using the yaml file.
 For more detailed installation instructions go to: https://www.tensorflow.org/install/pip

 ```